rwaples/Copenhagen/Files/day1.md

 ```
 angsd -P 4 -b ALL.bamlist -ref $REF -out Results/ALL.qc \
         -uniqueOnly 1 -remove_bads 1 -only_proper_pairs 1 -trim 0 -C 50 -baq 1 \
-        -doQsDist 1 -doDepth 1 -doCounts 1 -maxDepth 1200
+        -doQsDist 1 -doDepth 1 -doCounts 1 -maxDepth 1000
 ```
-`-C 50` reduces the effect of reads with excessive mismatches, while `-baq 1` computes base alignment quality as explained here ([BAQ](http://samtools.sourceforge.net/mpileup.shtml)) used to rule out false SNPs close to INDELS.

-As an illustration here, ```-maxDepth 1200``` corresponds to a per-sample average depth of 20.
+As an illustration here, ```-maxDepth 1000``` corresponds to a per-sample average depth of 20.
 This option means that all sites with depth equal or greater than 1200 will be binned together.

 Have a look at the files generated: